solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 In [Table 3, Figure 3](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_3-3_edit-b.jpg) and [Table 4: Figures 1](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_4-1_edit-b.jpg) [and 2](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_4-2_edit-b.jpg), it is believed to be seen the round mouth opening as implied from above.

-After all this I think the _Urania_ is a sessile sponge, that contracts in a spiral form, absorbing and expelling water like our living sponges.
+After all this, I think _Urania_ is a sessile sponge that contracts in a spiral form, absorbing and expelling water like our living sponges.

 _Urania_ composes three twentieths of the rock mass.